ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 been powerfully at work in our midst, transforming countless lives into the image of His Son.
 And we each have a part in this story.
-Join us 6pm Saturday, September 21 at Grizzly Stadium.
+Join us 6pm Saturday, Sept 21 at Grizzly Stadium.

 > - Headline speaks directly to the audience